Second Street–Gun River Bridge

-The Second Street–Gun River Bridge was a bridge in Martin Township, Michigan, USA.
+The Second Street–Gun River Bridge was a bridge over the Gun River in Martin Township, Michigan, USA.
 It was demolished in 2012.
 The bridge was significant as a rare example of a bridge with a plaque stating that it had been built as a result of Michigan's Covert Act.
 It was also one of the few remaining examples of a camelback highway bridge in Michigan.

 History

 The bridge was built in 1926 as part of the Covert Act, which required the state, upon request of the appropriate locality, to construct all trunk-line roads.
 The Allegan County Road Commission hired the Yost Brothers of Decatur, Indiana, to construct the bridge.
 The bridge is believed to have been based on a standard Michigan State Highway Department plan for a curved-chord concrete girder bridge.
 It was listed on the National Register of Historic Places in 1999.
 The bridge was demolished in 2012 as part of a road improvement project.